 Market risk is the risk that the value of a financial instrument will fluctuate as a result of changes in market prices and general market volatility, whether those changes are caused by factors specific to the individual instrument or its issuer or factors affecting all instruments traded in the market.
-As at March 31, 2020, the total fair market value of investments amounted to \$10,935,931 and was negatively impacted by the market decline in the early stages of COVID-19 pandemic.
-As at September 30, 2020, the total fair market value of investments had partially recovered and amounted to \$11,427,110.
+As at March 31, 2022, the total fair market value of investments is subject to market volatility and the risks that the ongoing COVID-19 pandemic poses on the global economy.